 Investment 12 Account

-Your Contributory Scheme CPA 12 account is funded by your former employer when you have attained your preservation age (or before preservation age if we determine that a benefit is payable on the grounds of permanent incapacity, terminal illness or death).
-On funding the balance of your CPA 12 Account is transferred to your Investment 12 Account where it is subject to a once-off contributions tax deduction.
+Your Contributory Scheme CPA 12 account is funded by the former employer when the member reaches preservation age (or before preservation age if a condition of release has been met).
+On funding, the balance of the CPA 12 Account is transferred to the Investment 12 Account where it is subject to a once-off contributions tax deduction.

-- use all or part of your Investment 12 Account to purchase an RBF Life Pension calculated using the pension conversion factor of 12; or
+- the use of all or part of the Investment 12 Account to purchase an RBF Life Pension calculated using the pension conversion factor of 12; or

-- rollover all or part of your benefit to a complying fund of your choice (see Important Information below); or
+- rollover all or part of the benefit to a complying fund; or

-- a cash lump sum from the unrestricted non-preserved component of your benefit (see Important Information below).
+- a cash lump sum from the unrestricted non-preserved component of the benefit.

 The difference is significant, for example the current RBF reversionary life pension conversion factor for a 60 year old is 21.28 for a male and 20.90 for a female.
 Using these factors, if a member elected to convert $600,000 to a RBF Life Pension the reversionary life pension would be $29,195 per annum for a male and $28,599 per annum for a female.
 If the right to use the pension conversion factor of 12 was retained, the pension would be $50,000 per annum.